simesy/example_pseudopackage/README.md

-# Psuedo package example
+# Pseudo package example - D8 JSON API

 This is an example of how distributions should separate functionality into pseudo-packages.
-We have the technology.
+It is derived from how the Contenta profile sets up Drupal as a headless applicaiton.

 ## The problem